flare-foundation/attestation-client/docs/end-users/apis.md

-# REST APIs for Attestation Providers
+# REST APIs Provided by Attestation Providers

 There are two groups of REST APIs that are relevant for use by end users.